-The members of the ecotel ag Management Board are Peter Zils (Co-Chairman), responsible for Strategy, Wholesale, Finance and Investor Relations, Markus Hendrich (Co-Chairman), responsible for Technology, Operations, Product Management, Human Resources and Digitalisation and Achim Theis (CCO), who is responsible for Sales, Marketing and Key Account Management.
+The members of the ecotel ag Management Board are Markus Hendrich (CEO), responsible for Technology, Operations, Product Management, Human Resources and Digitalisation, Peter Zils (Deputy Chairman of the Management Board), responsible for Strategy, Whole-sale, Finance and Investor Relations, and Achim Theis (CCO), who is responsible for Sales, Marketing and Key Account Management.

-The Management Board in addition to the authorised signatories Holger Hommes (CFO), Wilfried Kallenberg (CTO) and Oliver Jansen (COO) make up the ecotel Governing Board.
+The Management Board, in addition to the authorised signatories Holger Hommes (CFO), Wilfried Kallenberg (CTO), Oliver Jansen (CBO) and, since 1 January 2023, the authorised signatory Sabrina Bublitz (CPO), make up the ecotel Governing Board.